 The 2019 Housing Element would not result in any direct or indirect physical changes to the environment.
 Most of the proposed programs in the Housing Element could increase population growth as the Housing Element includes many programs to increase housing development.
-However, if these programs are implemented the action of revising the ILUDC and CLUDC will require environmental review (CEQA) at which time a through review will be completed.
+However, if these programs are implemented (e.g. the City Council chooses to revise the ILUDC & CLUDC) the action of revising the ILUDC and CLUDC will require environmental review (CEQA) at which time a thorough review will be completed.
 If implemented many of the proposed programs would increase both the number of new homes and the population of Fort Bragg.